 Workstation or HDMI screen

 Each station needs a display and keyboard.
 The Raspberry PI can drive an HDMI monitor which can be a VGA monitor with the addition of a cheap adapter (see "builder" section) or a DVI monitor, also cheap adapter.

 Most people will be using a Mac or MSWindows box.
 Linux is also just fine.
-The operational instructions include using any of the above.
+The operational instructions (see builders) are suitable for any of the above.

 You will need a volt-ohm-meter and access to an oscilloscope.
 An Oscilloscope kit can be had for under $30.
 See JYE DSO 138 kit.